OlaleyeAgba/Data-Cleaning-with-Power-BI/README.md

 Merge the tables together to give a clean cafe data.
 Remove 145 rows of data due to Null date values.
 **8886** rows of data was used for the final analysis.

-Approximately 89% of yhe data was used for the final visualization.
+Approximately 89% of the data was used for the final visualization.